Early Life

 Philanthropy

-Grayken has been involved in philanthropic endeavors.
-In March 2017, he and his wife, Eilene, donated $25 million to Boston Medical Center to establish the BMC Grayken Center for Addiction Medicine, the largest donation in the center's history.
-He has also contributed to the Wharton School of the University of Pennsylvania.
+In March 2017, John Grayken and his wife, Eilene Grayken, donated $25 million to Boston Medical Center to establish the Grayken Center for Addiction Medicine.
+In April 2017, Grayken also gave a leadership gift to the Wharton School of the University of Pennsylvania to fund the Grayken Program in International Real Estate.
+In 2022, they donated £50 million to Great Ormond Street Hospital.